andaze/WebCorporate/content/services/IoT/index.en.md

 title: IoT/Big Data Development Services
 date: 2023-01-09T00:00:00+09:00
 weight: ''
+cardImage: IoT.png
 headerImage:
-  imageName: ''
+  imageName: IoT.png
   imageTitle: ''
   imageDescription: ''
+kind: service
+subtitle: Supporting data utilization that leads to business innovation and new business opportunities
-description: "Andaze Ltd. provides big data development services that lead to corporate profitability, from automatic collection of in-house data using various tools and devices to processing and analysis.
-Andaze has a wealth of experience in IoT applications, so you can trust your big data development, which has the potential to become a major corporate asset, to Andaze."
+description: Andaze Ltd. provides big data development services that lead to corporate profitability, from automatic collection of in-house data using various tools and devices to processing and analysis.
+Andaze has a wealth of experience in IoT applications, so you can trust your big data development, which has the potential to become a major corporate asset, to Andaze.
 ---
 # **IoT/Big Data Development Services**